LucasBorboleta/Baltek/docs/ROADMAP.md

 ## Tasks

-- [ ] In help, add description for "inviting a friend" and "setting parameters".
+- [ ] Redesign as necessary for implementing the simplest IA (random chooser).